Social policy of the Obama administration: Parental responsibility

+Education

+As president, Obama signed the Every Student Succeeds Act in 2015.

 Voting rights

 After Section 3 of the Voting Rights Act of 1965 was struck down by the Supreme Court in Shelby v.
 Holder in 2013, Obama called for Congress to pass new protections for minorities for the VRA.

 District of Columbia voting rights

 Residents of Washington, D.C., do not have voting representation in Congress, as residents of states do, under the United States Constitution.
 Instead, Washington currently elects a non-voting delegate to the United States House of Representatives and has no representation in the United States Senate.

 Obama supports "full representation in Congress" for residents of the District of Columbia.
 As a Senator, Obama co-sponsored the failed Voting Rights Act of 2007, which would have granted the District of Columbia full voting representation in the House.

 Religion

-Obama has encouraged Democrats to reach out to evangelicals and other church-going people, saying, "if we truly hope to speak to people where they’re at – to communicate our hopes and values in a way that’s relevant to their own – we cannot abandon the field of religious discourse."
+Obama has encouraged Democrats to reach out to evangelicals and other church-going people, saying, "if we truly hope to speak to people where they're at – to communicate our hopes and values in a way that's relevant to their own – we cannot abandon the field of religious discourse."
 He supports separation of church and state and contends that: "I also think that we are under obligation in public life to translate our religious values into moral terms that all people can share, including those who are not believers.
-And that is how our democracy’s functioning, will continue to function.
-That’s what the founding fathers intended."
+And that is how our democracy's functioning, will continue to function.
+That's what the founding fathers intended."
 In July 2008, Obama said that if elected president he would expand the delivery of social services through churches and other religious organizations, vowing to achieve what he said President Bush had fallen short on.

 His 2008 campaign web site contains his Faith Statement.